I heard screams from the living room…

 And it most definitely does not model for them an appropriate way to handle frustration or solve problems.

-So I walked out.
 Guess what happened.

 They stopped screaming.
-And pretty soon I heard “I have an idea, what if I take a turn, and then, Caleb, you take two turns.
+And pretty soon I heard “I have an idea, what if I take a turn, and then, you take two turns.
 Then I take two turns.”

 “OK!”
 And they went on their merry way.
 Happily playing together.

-My boys have been training for this.
 We’ve been modeling for months how to solve problems—respecting EVERYONE’s solutions.
 We’ve been strengthening our problem-solving skills in our family meetings.

 Throughout the week, I write problems we experience in a notebook, and on Sunday, we discuss them in our weekly family meetings.
 It has been a game-changer in a lot of ways.